Scurvy

-Scurvy is a deficiency disease (state of malnutrition) resulting from a lack of vitamin C (ascorbic acid).
+Scurvy or scorbutus is a deficiency disease (state of malnutrition) resulting from a lack of vitamin C (ascorbic acid).
 Early symptoms of deficiency include weakness, fatigue, and sore arms and legs.
 Without treatment, decreased red blood cells, gum disease, changes to hair, and bleeding from the skin may occur.
 As scurvy worsens, there can be poor wound healing, personality changes, and finally death from infection or bleeding.

 It takes at least a month of little to no vitamin C in the diet before symptoms occur.
-In modern times, scurvy occurs most commonly in neglected children, people with mental disorders, unusual eating habits, alcoholism, and older people who live alone.
+In modern times, scurvy occurs most commonly in neglected children, people with mental disorders, unusual eating habits such as ARFID, alcoholism, and older people who live alone.
 Other risk factors include intestinal malabsorption and dialysis.

-While many animals produce their vitamin C, humans and a few others do not.
+While almost all animals, plants, and other life forms produce their vitamin C, humans and a few others do not.
 Vitamin C, an antioxidant, is required to make the building blocks for collagen, carnitine, and catecholamines, and assists the intestines in the absorption of iron from foods.
 Diagnosis is typically based on outward appearance, X-rays, and improvement after treatment.

 Treatment is with vitamin C supplements taken by mouth, or intravenously for optimal resolution.
 Improvement often begins in a few days with complete recovery in a few weeks.
 Sources of vitamin C in the diet include raw citrus fruit and several raw vegetables, including red peppers, broccoli, and tomatoes.
 Cooking often decreases the residual amount of vitamin C in foods.

 Scurvy is rare compared to other nutritional deficiencies.
 It occurs more often in the developing world in association with malnutrition.
 Rates among refugees are reported at 5 to 45 percent.
 Scurvy was described as early as the time of ancient Egypt, and historically it was a limiting factor in long-distance sea travel, often killing large numbers of people.
-During the Age of Sail, it was assumed that 50 percent of the sailors would die of scurvy on a major trip.
-In long sea voyages, crews were isolated from land for extended periods and these voyages relied on large staples of a limited variety of foods and the lack of fruit, vegetables, and other foods containing vitamin C in diets of sailors resulted in scurvy.
+During the later Age of Sail, it was assumed that 50 percent of the sailors would die of scurvy on a major voyage of exploration.
+In long sea voyages, crews were isolated from land for extended periods and these voyages relied on large staples of a limited variety of foods; the lack of fruit, vegetables, and other foods containing vitamin C in diets of sailors resulted in scurvy.

 Signs and symptoms

 Early symptoms are malaise and lethargy.
 After one to three months, patients develop shortness of breath and bone pain.
 Myalgias may occur because of reduced carnitine production.
 Other symptoms include skin changes with roughness, easy bruising, and petechiae, gum disease, loosening of teeth, poor wound healing, and emotional changes (which may appear before any physical changes).
 Dry mouth and dry eyes similar to Sjögren's syndrome may occur.
 In the late stages, jaundice, generalised edema, oliguria, neuropathy, fever, convulsions, and eventual death are frequently seen.

+Signs of scurvy also include hypotension, pulmonary hypertension, and an enlarged heart.